opencollective/contributors-svg/README.md

 ### Prerequisite

-1. Make sure you have Node.js version >= 10.
-We recommend using version 10, the one used in CI and production.
+1. Make sure you have Node.js version >= 14.
+We recommend using version 14, the one used in CI and production.

-- We recommend using [nvm](https://github.com/creationix/nvm): `nvm install`.
+- We recommend using [nvm](https://github.com/creationix/nvm): `nvm install && nvm use`.

 2. Make sure you have [GraphicsMagick](http://www.graphicsmagick.org) installed.